Examination Board: Eduqas

 - Know your sentence and question building blocks, such as:

-- me gusta + object + porque + reason
+- me gusta + bject + porque + reason

-- time frame + subject + go + place + where + activity;
+- Time frame + subject + g + place + where + activity;

-- cuando + weather, opinion + activity + who with
+- cuand + weather, opinion + activity + who with

 - Give details after everything you say, using a variety of connectives.